 What is a PROFESSIONAL REGISTERED PARLIAMENTARIAN®

 Professional Registered Parliamentarian® (PRP®) status indicates that a member has the knowledge and practical skills to successfully deliver parliamentary services.
-Building on the expertise demonstrated at the Registered Parliamentarian® level, the PRP® designation shows that the member can provide quality parliamentary services and has agreed to adhere to the code of ethics adopted by NAP.
+Building on the expertise demonstrated at the Registered Parliamentarian® level, the PRP® designation shows that the member can provide quality parliamentary services and has agreed to adhere to the Code of Professional Responsibility adopted by NAP.
 PRPs are also eligible to participate in NAP’s professional referral service.

 Obtaining PRP® Status

-PRP® status is granted to a Registered Parliamentarian® who successfully completes a Professional Qualifying Course and demonstrates competency and skills in these areas:
+PRP status is granted to a Registered Parliamentarian® who has been registered for at least one year and successfully completes a Professional Qualifying Examination and demonstrates competency and skills in these areas:

 •serving as a professional parliamentarian and/or professional presider at conventions and meetings